To support Solihull’s Transport Strategy ‘Solihull Connected’ we are currently developing a Cycling and Walking Strategy for the borough.

 As part of the strategy, we will also be producing a Local Cycling and Walking Infrastructure Plan (LCWIP).
 LCWIPs are a new Government approach to identify cycling and walking improvements required at a local level.

 The Solihull LCWIP will enable a long-term approach to develop a local cycling and walking network within the borough.
 The overall aim of the Solihull LCWIP will be to improve cycling and walking infrastructure across the borough over the next 10 years.

-A summary of the Cycling and Walking Strategy and LCWIP can be viewed here.
+A summary of both the Cycling and Walking Strategy and LCWIP can be viewed here.

-You can view the draft Solihull Cycling and Walking Strategy here.
+You can view the draft Solihull Cycling and Walking Strategy in full here.

-Our Local Cycling and Walking Infrastructure Plan is available to view here.
+Our LCWIP is available to view in full here.